Recipient(s) will receive an email with a link to 'Herpes Zoster (Shingles)' and will have access to the topic for 7 days.

 Low-dose amitriptyline (25 mg at bedtime) started within 72 hours of rash onset and continued for 90 days may reduce PHN incidence/duration.

-Assess renal function prior to using valacyclovir, famciclovir, or acyclovir.
+Assess renal function prior to using valacyclovir, famciclovir, acyclovir, gabapentin, and pregabalin.

 Valacyclovir, famciclovir, and acyclovir are pregnancy Category B.

-The duration of rash is typically 2 to 3 weeks.
+The rash typically lasts 2 to 3 weeks.

 Encourage good hygiene and proper skin care.

 Warn of potential for dissemination (dissemination must be suspected with constitutional illness signs and/or spreading rash).